 I promise you, you will wow your guests with this special dessert, which by the way, also works as a first course for dinner.

+- Grill the peaches.
 Preheat a stove-top (or outdoor) grill, cut the peach in half, lengthwise, and remove the pit.
 Drizzle the grape seed oil on the surface of each peach half.
 (If necessary, use your finger to be sure it's evenly coated.)
 Sprinkle each one with a pinch of the sugar.
 Round side up, place the peach halves on the preheated grill.
 You should hear a strong sizzling sound -- if you don't, the grill is not hot enough.
 Wait for the sizzle!
 This is what will create the lovely char marks and flavor.
-Grill the peach only until it's nicely charred, about 1 1/2 minutes.
+Grill the peach only until it's nicely charred, about 1½ minutes.

+- Serve.
 Place the peaches on a serving plate, drizzle with the balsamic glaze and top with a few blackberry pieces.
-(If the glaze has become at all firm, simply place it over low heat until it's pourable, before adding it to the peaches.)
+(If the glaze has become at all firm, simply place it over low heat until it's thin enough to pour before adding it to the peaches.)

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.